Raritan River Railroad: Construction

-Disputes with workers and clashes with local landowners during construction of the Raritan River Railroad sparked sometimes heated conflict.
+Disputes with workers and clashes with local landowners during the construction of the Raritan River Railroad sparked sometimes heated conflict.
 On August 16, 1888, just four months after construction had started, an incident required summoning the local sheriff.
 One contractor, Charles Van Houghton of Jersey City, was hired to grade the road and lay stone culverts at South Amboy.
-Although Van Houghton was paid $5000 for the work, he was reported to have absconded without paying his workers their wages.
+Although Van Houghton was paid $5,000 for the work, he was reported to have absconded without paying his workers their wages.
 The unpaid workers went on strike as a result, and the sheriff confiscated Van Houghton's equipment so that the payroll could be met.

 A Saturday night clash resulting in a death occurred in Sayreville, New Jersey, on May 5, 1889, which would become known thereafter as the "Sayreville Riot".
-A local brick manufacturer, Noah Furman, owned land needed by the railroad for extension of its line from Sayreville to South River.
+A local brick manufacturer, Noah Furman, owned land needed by the railroad for the extension of its line from Sayreville to South River.
 As reported by The New York Times, a "frightful riot" ensued when gangs on both sides fought over the railroad's attempt to seize the land by force when negotiations had stalemated and Furman obtained a court injunction restraining the railroad from crossing his property and asserting eminent domain.
 One of the riot participants was killed in the melee.
 Afterwards, two Raritan Rail Road officials were charged with murder in connection with the riot.

 Coverage of the Sayreville Riot arrests was sensationalized by the press, with the New York Times falsely reporting on September 16, 1889, that indictments of all officers of the Raritan River Railroad were expected in the case.
-The following day, the court in New Brunswick announced it was conducting an investigation into who leaked the rumor to the Times.
+The following day, the court in New Brunswick announced it was investigating who leaked the rumor to the Times.
 Some reporters were summoned to appear before the court to reveal their sources and explain how they obtained their information.
 It appears that all charges were eventually dropped.
 Later that year, on October 30, 1889, another labor dispute again required intervention by the sheriff when a sub-contractor's laborers rioted in South River due to not being paid their wages.